XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/cluster-rippled-servers.md

         This defines specific peer servers to which this server should always attempt to maintain a direct peer-to-peer connection.

-    2. Set the server's node seed one of the `validation_seed` values you generated using the [validation_create method][] in step 2.
+    2. In the `[node_seed]` section, set the server's node seed to one of the `validation_seed` values you generated using the [validation_create method][] in step 2.
 Each server must use a unique node seed.
 For example:

             [node_seed]
             ssZkdwURFMBXenJPbrpE14b6noJSu

         This defines the key pair the server uses to sign peer-to-peer communications, excluding validation messages.

-    3. Set the members of the server's cluster, identified by their `validation_public_key` values.
+    3. In the `[cluster_nodes]` section, set the members of the server's cluster, identified by their `validation_public_key` values.
 Each server should list the public keys of all _other_ members of the cluster here.
 Optionally, add a custom name for each server.
 For example:

             [cluster_nodes]
             n9McNsnzzXQPbg96PEUrrQ6z3wrvgtU4M7c97tncMpSoDzaQvPar keynes